MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/connect-to-starknet.md

 ### 4. Start the dapp

 Start the dapp and navigate to it in your browser.
-A **Connect Wallet** button displays, which allows users to connect to MetaMask and interact with Starknet.

 <Tabs>
   <TabItem value="yarn" label="Yarn" default>